-With a higher-inflation environment possible over the next few quarters, it’s a good time to revisit how private real estate investing provides a hedge against the effects of inflation, and further considerations for real estate investors in a high-inflation environment:
+With a higher-inflation environment possible over the next few quarters, it’s a good time to revisit how private real estate investing provides a hedge against inflation.
+Here are a few considerations for real estate investors in a high-inflation environment:

-While the net returns of bonds, stocks, and fixed-rate vehicles stand to take a hit as inflation rises, real estate managers can mitigate the effects of inflation on net returns by periodically and systematically raising rents at managed properties.
+While the net returns of bonds, stocks, and fixed-rate vehicles stand to take a hit as inflation rises, real estate managers can mitigate the effect of inflation by raising rents at managed properties.
 Of course, this does not occur uniformly across properties, property types, or markets.
 Can you recall having a landlord that seemed oblivious to the forces of inflation, leaving you with a screaming deal on rent?
 Indeed, it takes a bit of foresight to effectively combat inflation.

-Here are some specific techniques leveraged by commercial real estate operators to mitigate for the risk of inflation:
+Here are some techniques commercial real estate operators use to mitigate the risk of inflation:

-- CPI Indexation: Contractually tethering rent increases to upward movements in the CPI (Consumer Price Index).
+- CPI Indexation: Contractually tethering rent increases to upward movements in the CPI.
 While this may sound overly bureaucratic, it was fairly standard in the ‘70s and ‘80s, when inflation was more prevalent.

 - Periodic rent reviews that are built into leases.
 This is particularly important with longer-term leases, and/or when few or only one tenant occupies the property.

-- Shifting operating and capital improvement costs to tenants: Sponsors and managers may be able to shift some of the capex costs associated with improving and continually operate a property to the tenants.
-These capex costs – materials, services, and utilities – are likely to move alongside overall inflationary trends in the economy.
-While this shift may require lowering gross rents to stay competitive in leasing, it can make a large positive impact on net operating income, particularly over longer leases.
-(Note: this applies to non-residential CRE asset classes: industrial, retail, and office).
+- Shifting operating and capital improvement costs to tenants: Sponsors may be able to shift some of the costs of improving and operating a property to tenants.
+In particular, materials, services, and utilities are likely to move alongside inflation.
+While this shift may require lowering gross rents to stay competitive in leasing, it can make a large impact on net operating income (NOI) over longer leases.
+Note: this applies to non-residential CRE asset classes: industrial, retail, and office.

 The bottom line: real estate can reliably provide a hedge against inflation, but only if managed well.
-As a passive real estate investor, it may be worth asking if the sponsor on a given project has a plan for growing NOI at pace with inflation so that returns are not watered down over time.
+As a passive real estate investor, you may want to ask if the sponsor has a plan for growing NOI at pace with inflation so that returns are not watered down over time.

-What does this mean for you as a passive investor in commercial real estate?
-Overall, you can expect that the private real estate in your portfolio will fare better amid inflationary challenges; it may be an opportune time to rebalance your portfolio toward private real estate, if you are allocating less than 15%.
+What does this mean for you as a passive investor?
+Overall, you can expect that the private real estate in your portfolio will fare better amid inflationary challenges.
+It may be an opportune time to rebalance your portfolio toward private real estate, if you are allocating less than 15%.

-With respect to individual real estate projects, it’s worth examining whether a sponsor on a given project has a plan in place to mitigate the effects of inflation on NOI, particularly in the case of a long hold with substantial rental cash flow.
-As the historical data suggests, it may be worth giving preference to those investments that are not too heavily reliant on interim rental cash flow to deliver strong returns, as values (and hence exit sale pricing) is likely to better keep pace with overall prices in the economy.
+With respect to individual real estate projects, it’s worth examining whether a sponsor has a plan to mitigate the effect of inflation on NOI, particularly in the case of a long hold with substantial rental cash flow.
+As the historical data suggests, you may want to give preference to investments that do not rely too heavily on interim rental cash flow to deliver strong returns, as values (and hence exit sale pricing) are likely to better keep pace with overall prices in the economy.